wizo06/japanese/docs/Fundamentals/particles.md

 We learned in the first function of 「も」 that:

-???+ quote
+!!! quote
     The comments must be consistent (old and new).

 Let's see what we mean by "consistent" by comparing 「も」 to 「は」.

-???+ info "The main difference between 「は」 and 「も」"
+!!! info "The main difference between 「は」 and 「も」"
     - 「は」 changes the topic, and implies that the comment of the new topic is **different** from the comment of the old topic.

     - 「も」 also changes the topic, but it implies that the comment of the new topic is the **same** as the comment of the old topic.

 This is why 「も」 can only be used when the comment is "consistent" with the previous comment.
-Furthermore, the other function of the particle 「は」 is to be the **contrastive** topic particle ーas opposed to the particle 「も」 which is the **inclusive** topic particleー precisely because the comment on the new topic is different from the comment of the previous topic.
+Furthermore, the particle 「は」 has a **contrastive** property (as opposed to 「も」 which is **inclusive**) precisely because the comment of the new topic is *different* from the comment of the previous topic.

 Suppose we have a first topic "Alice", and the comment about her is "is student":